Stage 1 – SAH process

 - be in regular contact with the newcomers and provide updates to church leadership

 - submit financial and monitoring reports to the SAH office once a quarter

 - discuss any settlement challenges with the SAH representative as they arise

-Sponsorship responsibilities, provincial RAP rates, and provincial health care providers are detailed here.
+Sponsorship responsibilities, the Minimum Financial Support Calculator, and provincial health care providers are detailed here.